Oliver Sail: Wellington Phoenix

 Sail joined Wellington Phoenix to be part of their new reserves team playing in the ASB Premiership.

 On 3 March 2017, Sail signed his first senior contract, penning a two-year deal with Wellington Phoenix.

 On 25 March 2018, Sail made his A-League debut against Brisbane Roar in a 2–2 draw.

 Sail had a wait of 663 days between games before he saw another start for the Phoenix after not playing at all during the 2019-2020 season, getting the start in a 2–2 draw against Western Sydney Wanderers.
 He then went on to record successive clean sheets against the Newcastle Jets and Perth Glory as well as man of the match honours, helping a resurgent Phoenix claim back-to-back victories for the first time in a year.

 On 3 March 2023, Sail confirmed that he would be leaving Wellington Phoenix at the end of the 2022-23 A-League season.

 Perth Glory

 6 days after Sail's impending departure from Wellington was made public, it was announced that Sail would join Perth Glory for the 2023-24 season as he signed a three-year contract.

 On 18 August 2025, the Glory would announce Sail's departure from the club.

 Auckland FC

 On 18 August 2025, it was announced that Sail would join Auckland FC.
+Sail would feature for the Auckland FC Reserves twice during the National League campaign, keeping a clean sheet in a 3–0 win over Birkenhead United.

+On 31 January 2026, Sail made his A-League debut against his former club Perth Glory in a 2–1 loss; however, his appearance was short-lived after he was stretchered off with a knee injury, which Steve Corica later confirmed was a ruptured tendon.